 Your presentation to your class will be in the form of a brief professional conference presentation.
 Each group will have 10 minutes - 6 for presentation and 3-4 for questions and answers and discussion.
 Each member of your team should be prepared to speak for about 2 minutes.

-You will need to coordinate the content of your remarks so that you cover all the information, and that each of you presents different information.
-Please don't be the one who can only say "as .... just said."
+Coordinate the content of your remarks so that you cover all the information, and that each of you presents different information.
+Please don't be the one who can say only "as .... just said."
 If you feel most comfortable writing your part of the presentation and reading it to your audience, you may do so.
 Even if you don't want to read it as part of the presentation, you will want to write a draft to organize your thoughts.

 Visual aids are not necessary for your presentation, but you may want to consider them as an enrichment.